-Andrew Weatherall, Acid House Pioneer, Dies At 56
+Andrew Weatherall, Champion Of Underground Music, Dies At 56

-Andrew Weatherall, Acid House Pioneer, Dies At 56
+Andrew Weatherall, Champion Of Underground Music, Dies At 56

 DJ and producer Andrew Weatherall, a titan of underground dance music, died Monday in London at age 56.
 The cause of death was a pulmonary embolism, according to a statement released by his management.